-The work outlined in this Section will not be measured separately for payment.
-The work outlined in this Section shall be included in the Contract Price.
+All costs associated with the work of this Section shall be included in the price for Item A1.12 in the Bid Form.

 Project Cleanliness

 Maintain the Work in a tidy condition, free from the accumulation of waste products and debris, other than that caused by the Region or Other Contractors.